 3. How interested are you in using your language skills in your next job?

-Your answer determines how much you should feature these languages elsewhere in your resume.
-For example, let’s say you’re fluent in German but somewhat indifferent about using it in your target job.
-In this case, you can leave your resume as is and not mention your German fluency aside from in the Languages section.
+Your answer determines how much you should feature these languages elsewhere in your resume and also where the language skills section is featured.
+Let’s say you’re fluent in German but somewhat indifferent about using it in your target job.
+You can leave your resume as is and not mention your German fluency aside from in the languages section.

-But on the other hand, let’s say you’d love the opportunity to speak German in your next job.
-Maybe you’ve even narrowed your search criteria to companies with clients or operations in Germany.
+But if you’d love to speak German in your next job and maybe you’ve even narrowed your search criteria to companies with clients or operations in Germany, it should be highlighted.
 In this case, look for ways to make your German fluency a more noticeable feature of your overall resume.
 Consider citing it in these four sections:

 Profile

 Foreign language skills can make a great outro to your resume’s Profile section.
-Here you could put Bilingual: Fluent in English and German as the last line of your description, like this:
+Here is where you could put Bilingual: Fluent in English and German as the last line of your description, like this:

 Education

-If you learned the language as your college major or minor, you could specify that here and any study abroad programs you completed.
+If you learned the language as your college major or minor, specify that as well as any study abroad programs you completed.
 For example:

 Training